-For these occurrences, the Prairie Provinces Water Board (PPWB) has implemented a Contingency Plan that is used to keep member agencies informed of any events including spills or unusual water quality or quantity conditions that have the potential to adversely affect interprovincial surface water bodies or groundwater aquifers, or cause public concern.
+For these occurrences, the Prairie Provinces Water Board (PPWB) has implemented a Contingency Plan that is used to keep member agencies informed of any events including spills or unusual water quality or quantity conditions that have the potential to adversely affect transboundary surface water bodies or groundwater aquifers, or cause public concern.
 This Contingency Plan does not supercede any local, provincial, federal or national contingency plans now in existence.
 It is intended to ensure that a communication network is established so that neighbouring jurisdictions are properly notified.
 The plan alerts all agencies enabling them to take appropriate action, including notification, to minimize public health hazards and effects on the environment.
 With accurate information, these agencies can do appropriate monitoring and take protective measures.

 The Plan in Action